List of bishops and archbishops of Cambrai

 This is a List of bishops and archbishops of Cambrai, that is, of the Roman Catholic Archdiocese of Cambrai.

 Bishops

-For the first bishops of Arras and Cambrai, who resided at the former place, see Arras.
+For the first bishops of Arras and Cambrai, who resided at the former place, see Roman Catholic Diocese of Arras.
 On the death of Saint Vedulphus (545–580) the episcopal residence was transferred from Arras to Cambrai.
 Among his successors were: